 You can not roll up and enter Kilimanjaro National park, permit and forms need to be filled in well in advance and you will need assistance with this.
 Ian Taylor Trekking manages all the forms, so you don’t have to worry about it.
 We highly recommend two route.
 The Lemosho 8 day route and the Machame 7 day route.
 Any less than this and you run the risk of getting high altitude sickness and not making the summit and having serious life threatening issues.
 Be safe, be smart, give altitude and the mountain the respect it deserves.

 Q: Which route should I take?

 Well there are many routes up the mountain.
 We have climbed them all, but only recommend the Lemosho, Machame and Rongai routes up Kilimanjaro.
-The Lemosho is a quiet and beautiful route up the mountain is joins the Machame route at the Lava Tower, but that extra day of acclimatisation and crossing the Shira plateau is an amazing approach to the climbing Kilimanjaro.
+The Lemosho is a quiet and beautiful route up the mountain is joins the Machame route at the Lava Tower on day 4, but that extra day of acclimatization and crossing the Shira plateau is an amazing approach to the climbing Kilimanjaro.
 The Machame route is similar and approaches from a route closer to the Moshi.
-This is a great route up Kilimanjaro with great acclimatisation if you aim for a 7 day climb.
+This is a great route up Kilimanjaro with great acclimatization if you aim for a 7 day climb.
 The Rongai route approaches from the North near the Kenya border, this route cuts across to Mawenzi peak before heading towards Kibo the main peak and summit of Kilimanjaro.
 The mountain has three volcano’s Shira, Kibo (uhuru peak) and Mawenzi you will be climbing Kibo the height point on Kilimanjaro.

 Q: How long will it take?